 What can you expect to earn delivering for Doordash?
 How much money does Doordash pay?
 Is there a salary range to help you figure out if Doordash delivery makes sense?

-One woman went viral on TikTok showing weekly earnings as much as $1,900 per week delivering full time.
+One viral video TikTok showed weekly full-time earnings of as much as $1,900.
 On the opposite end of the spectrum, some have claimed that Dashers only get $1.45 per hour.

 Which is true?